 Recent news on the upcoming software update for the PS3 has revealed that Sony plans to implement a new option that brings extra convenience to PS3 users across the world.

-The changelog for Sony's new firmware update for the PlayStation 3 sheds light on the new feature along with the additional changes included with the update.
-The version 4.40 update will introduce the ability to download PlayStation 3 games to the console directly from the official PlayStation Network website.
+for Sony's new firmware update for the PlayStation 3 sheds light on the new feature along with the additional changes included with the update.
+The version 4.40 update will introduce the ability to download PlayStation 3 games to the console directly from the official PlayStation Network website

 This not only gives gamers options when purchasing content from Sony's digital marketplace, but also spells out additional convenience for users as they can purchase content on the PSN Store and download it to their console on the fly.